cs0320/notes/book/src/algorithms/algorithms.md

 * bloom filters; and
 * A* search.

-They aren't well-organized, because I put them together mid-semester, by request, in the hope they are interesting.
+They aren't super well organized, becauase I put them together for a voted-on lecture in the hope they are interesting.
 We probably won't be able to talk about everything here in class.

 ## Thinking About Data Representations